taylorgoolsby/rebuild-aio/readme.md

 Similar to `--transform`, this is a JS file which has a `default export`.

+Cleanup is called on ctrl+c interrupts and restarts.

 The `cleanup(child, spawnerType, signal)` function takes in the `child` which is a child process obtained from spawn or fork, and a `signal` whose value is either `SIGINT` or `SIGRES`.

-Teh function should either send a kill signal to the child and wait for it to exit itself, or abruptly kill the process using `child.kill()`.
+The function should either send a kill signal to the child and wait for it to exit itself, or abruptly kill the process using `child.kill()`.

 You can send a kill signal to the child, with cross-platform support, using `--fork` and `child.send('SIGRES')`.
 This will cause the `child` to be a forked process, which allows messages between the parent and child to be passed using IPC.